 The other example strikes a little closer to home.
 Communications with a client are a central part of any request by that client to review their lawyer’s fees.
 They will make their way into the hands of whoever is conducting the review.
 Confusing or embarrassing emails with the client aren’t going to help prove the costs were reasonable.

 If emailing a law teacher is a professional skill, does it really need to be taught?

 If you have read some of my other posts, you’ll know I’m a big fan of going back to the curriculum.
 In an Australian context, electronic communication is explicitly included in the Council of Australian Law Dean’s commentary to Teaching and Learning Outcome 5 on communication:

 knowledge and ability to work in plain English … in both traditional forms of communication … and contemporary forms of communication (such as email, video-link, and interactive online communications)

-Leaving aside the formal requirements, the era in which penpals (remember those?) would sit down to diarise their life for a friend on paper have, more or less, gone.
-I have had the experience of asking law students to draft a letter and there being slightly concerned questions about what format a letter takes.
+Leaving aside the formal requirements, the era in which penpals (remember those?) would sit down to diarise their life for a friend on paper has, more or less, gone.
+I have had the experience of asking law students to draft a letter and getting slightly concerned questions about what format a letter takes.
 That was an excellent opportunity to talk about address blocks and salutations.
 While that’s not an email, the formality of the communication just wasn’t something that young law students had encountered.

 But law teachers need to walk the talk …